nsantander1095/readme-generator-refactor/README.md

     npm i inquirer@8.2.4
     node index.js

 Then you will be prompted to enter information pertaining to your project which will be added to the README when it is generated.
 A new folder called "output" should show up in the file path and in there will be the generated README.md file.
+There is a sample generated README using the app in the "Sample" folder.

 ## Visuals